 Therefore, she does not allow her weaknesses to stop her from venturing into the online space.
 She makes a decision to have an online version of her business.
 This will increase its market reach and allow it to become more competitive.

 Above all, she understands that mindset is everything.
-Due to the current market shift having an online presence is of great advantage now more than ever due to Covid-19 and beyond.
+Due to the current market shift having an online presence is of great advantage now more than ever due to COVID-19 and beyond.

 Anna has a growth mindset because she believes that she has the ability to learn digital marketing to grow the business.
 She understands that it is a skill that a person develops.
 Her perspective is that you do not understand it as yet but with enough practice, patience, and effort you will master the skill.

-To succeed she proceeds to source necessary training to get her business into the digital world.
+To succeed she proceeds to source the necessary training to get her business into the digital world.
 In order to expand your beauty empire.

-An example of fixed mindset in business
+An example of a fixed mindset in business

 She has a fixed mindset if she believes that her business can’t have a presence within the growing digital space.
-If Anna thinks that this strategy goes against what she deems right because of her old school thinking.
+If Anna thinks that this strategy goes against what she deems right because of her old-school thinking.
 Furthermore, innovation and continuous growth are not achievable when you have no tech know-how.

 Secondly, if Anna believes that her business should only be carried out the way it has always been done.
 As she doesn’t have the necessary abilities to learn a new skill.